Soojin-Lee0819/Computational-Artwork/Final Project/README.md

-# Intro to IM Final Projec: Dream Cafe!
+# Intro to IM Final Project: Dream Cafe!

 ## Inspiration

 ![alt-text](Images/cafe.jpg)

 I love going to cafe.
-I love drinking coffee and eating cakes, but apart from that I also love going to cafe for its vibe, its atmosphere, the people in it, and the aesthetics; it is the whole experience I get all-together.
+I love drinking coffee and eating cakes, but apart from that I also love cafe for its vibe, its atmosphere, the people in it, and the aesthetics; it is the whole experience I get all-together.
 One of my bucket list is to own a coffee shop.
-So for my final project, using Arduino and Processing, I decided to produce a fun and relaxing cafe game and make my dream come-true!!
+So for my final project, using Arduino and Processing, I decided to produce a fun, relaxing cafe game and make my dream come-true!!

 ## Description

-"Dream Cafe" is a fun and relaxing game for those of who want to have an experience of opening a cafe.
-You will be able to have a holistic experience of opening a cafe from choosing a locaiton, setting up the cafe environment, receiving orders, making latte art, and serving coffee to the customers.
+"Dream Cafe" is a fun and relaxing game for those who want to have an experience of opening a cafe.
+By playing "Dream Cafe", you will be able to have a holistic experience of opening a cafe from choosing a locaiton, setting up the cafe environment, receiving orders, making latte art, and serving coffee to the customers.
 Please follow the instruction below carefully to enjoy this game.

 ### Instruction: